 At a price point well under $2,000, the Cannondale Cujo 1 offers excellent value.

 7. Marin Pine Mountain 2

 The first thing you’ll notice about the Marin Pine Mountain 2 is its wheels.

 In short, they’re massive at 29” with a 2.6” wide tire set.
 What does this mean?

 According to Marin, it means amazing roll-over and traction.
-In addition to its large wheel set, the Pine Mountain 2 is also one of the few bikes you’ll find that features a steel frame.
-This means the Pine Mountain offers more give over bumps and off drops.
+In addition to its large wheel set, the Marin Pine Mountain 2 is also one of the few bikes you’ll find that features a steel frame.
+This means this bike offers more give over bumps and off drops.

 It also adds versatility, making it not only a great trail rider, but also an excellent option for bike packing.
 Its focus on carrying gear is evident by the mounting eyelets that riddle the entire frame.

 Quality Components in A Value for Money Trail Bike

 The Timberjack is part of Minnesota-based, Salsa line of hardtail mountain bikes.

 Although you may not get the dual suspension of other mountain bikes at this price point, you do get plenty of other great features.